 Start Collecting Recipes and Trying Them

-Whether you are the queen of the take-out menu or already a cooking genius, one way to spice up the months between engagement and wedding is to cook some ambitious new recipes.
-Specifically, if there is anything you’ve never tried to make but which is a favorite with your spouse-to-be, this is a great time to try cooking it together and figure out whether it can be a shared love.
+Whether you are the queen of the take-out menu or already a cooking genius, one way to spice up the months between the engagement and the wedding is to cook some ambitious new recipes.
+Specifically, if there is anything you’ve never tried to make but is a favorite of your spouse-to-be, this is a great time to try cooking it together and figure out whether it can be a shared love.

 No one has exactly the same tastes, so cooking and eating together will also help you prepare for married life.
 Cooking at home is economical, and it gives you a chance to find ways to make each other happy in everyday ways.
 Everyday married life is not just grand gestures like flowers and dates that are probably more common during a period of dating than in marriage.

 Set an Ambitious Fitness Goal (and Achieve It!)

 The cold months of the year can be a great time to spend more of your energy in the gym or at a sports team practice.
 Getting in shape doesn’t hurt for the marathon that is wedding planning.
 Consider signing up for a 5K run in a month or two and then starting to jog more often to prepare for it, or find a weekly zumba class and commit to a 10-class pass.
 Regardless of how you set up your own fitness challenge, it will help you move forward in your engagement without feeling like you are just sitting around waiting for things to happen.
 The sense of accomplishment when your team wins a game or when you cross a finish line is also a wonderful high to carry over into your life together.

 Immerse Yourself in a Volunteering Project Together